thankyoufortherecongnitionchair/vin-vue-dashboard/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.8.
 Run NPM INSTALL on the CLI to handle dependencies.
 ## Development server
+Execute 'npm i' after cloning to install the various dependencies.
+Replace APIs with your own firebase APIs, and intialize documents on your firebase to execute the program on your own systems.
+Basic App architecture as seen in images above.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding